The Many Strains Of P.acnes Bacteria, And Why Some Cause More Acne

 P.acnes secretes DS-binding protein, for mysterious reasons, but possibly because dermatan sulphate contains a nutrient which p.acnes wants to extract and consume.
 More importantly, DS-BP is strong antigen just like neuraminidase.
 It makes sense, since the immune system obviously won’t like a compound which makes your skin crumble to dust.
 Type 1a and 1b p.acnes secrete DS-BPs, but types 2 and 3 do not.

-LIPASES – the most ubiquitous of these substances is lipase.
-Lipases are enzymes which break down fatty acids, which you yourself have in your stomach to digest fats in food.
-P.acnes bacteria also secretes lipases in order to digest their main energy source, sebum…
+LIPASES – lipases are enzymes which break down fatty acids, which all humans have in their stomachs to digest fats in food.
+P.acnes bacteria also secretes lipases, in order to digest their main energy source, sebum…

-…but type 1a strains such as strain complex 18 significantly overproduce them, while type 2 strains produce much less.
+…but type 1a strains such as strain complex 18 significantly overproduce lipases, while type 2 strains produce far less.
 They overproduce a specific lipase called glycerol-ester hydrolase A (gehA), used to break down sebum triglycerides.
-They thus also overproduce inflammatory metabolites of sebum breakdown like glycerol and free fatty acids.
+This breakdown process produces inflammatory metabolites such as glycerol and free fatty acids.

-LIPOGLYCANS – lipoglycans, also known lipopolysaccharides, are proteins which are one of the main antigens used by the immune system to identify bacteria.
-Lipoglycans have been proven again and again to induce an inflammatory immune system response; they’re much better researched than the two antigens above.
+LIPOGLYCANS – also known lipopolysaccharides, these are one of the main proteins your immune system uses to identify bacteria.
+Lipoglycans have been proven again and again to induce an inflammatory response; they’re much better researched than the two antigens above.
 They are the kings of the antigens, produced by countless bacteria.

 The most important thing to know – type 1a and 1b p.acnes pump out significantly more lipoglycans than type 2.

-It doesn’t end here as these are only the clear factors.
+It doesn’t end there, as those are only the clearest factors.
 Type 1a p.acnes lacks 10 genes associated with carbohydrate metabolism; maybe that’s why it produces extra lipase, to obtain more energy from fat instead.
 Type 2 p.acnes lacks the sugar galactose in its outer cell wall.
 P.acnes strains also secrete proteins with wildly varying compositions of amino acids.

-So while p.acnes might give you acne when in world domination mode, healthy amounts protect you against much worse things.
+While p.acnes might give you acne when in world domination mode, it’s a healthy bacteria for human skin overall.

-Another interesting characteristic of p.acnes bacteria is the lack of diversity around the world.
-Somehow, p.acnes has spread so far and wide that the skin flora of a Chinaman in Beijing is hardly any different to a Scandinavian in a mountain hut.
+Another surprising characteristic of p.acnes bacteria is the lack of diversity around the world.
+Somehow, the p.acnes strains of a Chinaman in Beijing are hardly any different to a Scandinavian in a cool mountain hut.
 Subgroups such as 1a and 3 occur in fairly equal quantities around the world.
 Gut flora, meanwhile, is known to be more regional.

 What does this mean for acne?

-Focussing strictly on p.acnes, no studies to date have taken advantage of this interesting phenomenon.
-RIGHT NOW there are no prospects at all, but in the future, it’s very possible that we can target and wipe out the deadliest strains of p.acnes, and thus target acne like a laser rather than a shotgun.
+To date, no studies have taken advantage of this interesting phenomenon.
+Right now, there are no prospects at all, but in the future, it’s very possible that we can target and wipe out the deadliest strains of p.acnes, and thus target acne like a laser rather than a shotgun.

-Such a treatment is possible; with numerous physical differences between the strains, like the absence of carbohydrates in the cell walls, or differing proteins, scientists with all their ingenuity will surely come up with a way to take advantage.
-The only problem is this: when this mysterious treatment does come around, it will almost certainly be synthetic to begin with, a drug created in a lab…
+Such a treatment is possible; with numerous physical differences between the strains, like the absence of carbohydrates in the cell walls, or differing proteins, scientists with all their ingenuity will surely come up something.
+The only problem is this: when this mysterious treatment does come around, it will probably be a pharmaceutical synthetic to begin with…

 …and like benzoyl peroxide or Accutane there will surely be many side effects which emerge over time.
 So the best prospects are in the natural world of acne treatments.
-But there’s a problem there too: what plant or herb will happen to have the exact profile of nutrients optimal for killing one strain of p.acnes over the other?
-Broad antibacterial powers like those in raw honey or blue light devices are one thing, this is far more specific.
+But there’s a problem there too: what plant or herb will happen to have the exact nutrient profile for killing one p.acnes strain over the other?
+Broad antibacterial powers like those in raw honey or tea tree oil are one thing, this is far more specific.

 There are some interesting studies though: the lipases secreted by p.acnes were found to be strongly inhibited by the flavonoid antioxidants catechin and kaempferol (study), while plant saponins glycyrrhicic acid (found in licorice root) and digitonin had little effect.

-So for us, the best treatment could be a cream compiled of other compounds like this, compounds which inhibit neuraminidase, lipases, DS-BP, and other differentiating factors in p.acnes which will surely be discovered soon.
-It won’t be natural but the ingredients will be; it will be free from harsh manmade chemicals.
+So for us, the best treatment could be a cream compiled of other natural compounds like this, compounds which inhibit neuraminidase, lipases, DS-BP, and other differentiating factors in malignant p.acnes strains.

 Conclusion